Dog sharing dates in New Zealand are becoming more popular thanks to kiwi company Share…

-Dave and I love doing as much as possible with our pets.
+Dave and I love doing as much as possible with our pets and travelling with our dogs is always a highlight.
 Both of us enjoy holidays and meals out that allow us to bring our dogs along.
 We are also known for taking our mini pony on a jaunt around the neighborhood.
 We may be pet mad, but we certainly aren’t alone in our passion for the pooch.

 In this blog, I will talk about our experiences travelling with our dogs, Miss Muppet and Snout, and what it means to travel responsibly with your pets.
 Also I will provide some advice and useful links about travelling with your dogs in New Zealand.